NK-Adeodatus/web-infrastructure-summative/README.md

 4. API Configuration
 Sign up for RapidAPI and get your API key for the IMDb Data API.

-Replace the API key in the application's configuration files to enable API calls.
+Replace the API key in the file that contain the nodejs code to enable API calls.

 5. Start the Application
 Once the setup is complete, start the application on both web servers, and the load balancer will begin handling incoming traffic.